 - Antibiotic alternatives - Dr Sam Willcocks, AMR Centre, London School of Hygiene and Tropical Medicine

-- Perspectives from India - BIRAC, a public sector enterprise building capacity of biotech in India, discusses what it is doing in to help solve the problem
+- Perspectives from India - BIRAC, a public sector enterprise building capacity of biotech in India, discussed what it is doing in to help solve the problem

 - Battle the bugs - Games based on antibiotic resistance challenges - Winchester Science Centre and University of Southampton

-- Be a Citizen Scientist! - Learn to swab for new antibiotics with the Swab and Send programme from the Liverpool School of Tropical Medicine
+- Be a Citizen Scientist! - Guests could learn to swab for new antibiotics with the Swab and Send programme from the Liverpool School of Tropical Medicine

-- Antibiotic Guardian features its public campaign for antibiotic stewardship and school resources
+- Antibiotic Guardian featured its public campaign for antibiotic stewardship and school resources